salmamohsen6/Arabic-NLP/README.md

 ```bash
 docker build -t nlpapp .
 ```
-it will bulid an image containing all depadancies under name nlpapp , then run this image to make container
+it will bulid an image containing all depadancies under name nlpapp , then run this image to make a container

+# How to test model
+run the app then enter any arabic name in less than 100 chars it will show you weather it's a the prediction